 - Tomato Paste is my preference over canned tomatoes, diced tomatoes or tomato sauce as its concentrated so it has a deeper flavour

 - Parmigiano Reggiano rind is an optional ingredient and can be eliminated to make the dish vegan friendly.
-Adding a small cube of the parmesan rind brings a beautiful aroma and a light cheesey depth to the sauce.
-Its then discarded before serving.
+Adding a small cube of the parmesan rind brings a beautiful aroma and a light cheesy depth to the sauce.
+It's then discarded before serving.

 How to make Pasta e Fagioli

-Dice the onion, carrots and celery into tiny cubes to make a soffritto.
-Saute with olive oil in a pot over medium heat with bay leaves and a pinch of salt.
+- Saute soffritto with olive oil in a pot over medium heat with bay leaves and a pinch of salt

-After a few minutes, add chopped garlic and mix together.
+- After a few minutes (when the veggies are tender), add garlic and stir together.
 Then add 3 tablespoons of concentrated tomato paste and saute for 3-5 minutes to fry the sauce down.
 If required, add a dash of olive oil to help it saute

-When the vegetables are cooked, remove a cup of the mixture from the pot and reserve it on the side for now.
+- When the vegetables are cooked, remove a cup of broth from the pot and reserve it on the side for now

-Drain a can of beans and add about a quarter of the beans to the reserved mixture on the side.
-Once the mixture has cooled down, blend in a blender to create a creamy sauce.
+- Drain a can of beans and add about a quarter of the beans to the reserved broth on the side.
+Once the broth has cooled down, blend it in a blender to create a creamy sauce

 - Ensure to chop the vegetables for the soffritto into tiny cubes similar in size so they all cook within the same time